Bell MV-75 Cheyenne II: Development

-In June 2013, Bell Helicopter announced that the V-280 Valor design had been selected by the US Army for the Joint Multi-Role (JMR) Technology Demonstrator (TD) phase.
-The JMR-TD phase is the technology demonstration precursor to Future Vertical Lift (FVL).
-The Army classified the offering as a Category I proposal, meaning it is a well-conceived, scientifically or technically sound proposal pertinent to program goals and objectives with applicability to Army mission needs, offered by a responsible contractor with the competent scientific and technical staff supporting resources required to achieve results.
+Bell Helicopter unveiled the V-280 Valor design at the 2013 Army Aviation Association of America's (AAAA) Annual Professional Forum and Exposition in Fort Worth, Texas.
+That June, the company announced that the design had been selected by the US Army for the Joint Multi-Role (JMR) Technology Demonstrator (TD) phase, the technology demonstration precursor to Future Vertical Lift (FVL).
+The Army classified the offering as a Category I proposal: a well-conceived, scientifically or technically sound proposal pertinent to program goals and objectives with applicability to Army mission needs, offered by a responsible contractor with the competent scientific and technical staff supporting resources required to achieve results.
 JMR-TD contracts were expected to be awarded in September 2013, with flights scheduled for 2017.

 In September 2013, Bell announced it would partner with Lockheed Martin to develop the V-280.
 Lockheed will provide integrated avionics, sensors, and weapons to the aircraft.
 Additional partners were announced in the following months, including Moog Inc. for the flight control systems, GE Aviation for the engines, GKN for the tail structure, Spirit AeroSystems for the composite fuselage, Eaton Corporation as the distributor of hydraulics and power generation systems, and Astronics Advanced Electric Systems to design and manufacture power distribution systems.
 Israel Aerospace Industries, the first international partner recruited for the V-280, will supply the nacelle structures.
 Textron sister company TRU Simulation & Training will build a high-fidelity marketing simulator and desktop maintenance trainer.

 In October 2013, the U.S. Army awarded a technology investment agreement (TIA) to Bell for the V-280 Valor tiltrotor under the Joint Multi-Role program.
 Awards were also given to AVX Aircraft, Karem Aircraft, and a Sikorsky-Boeing team.
 The JMR program is not intended to develop a prototype for the next family of vehicles, but to develop technologies and interfaces.
 The TIAs give the four teams nine months to complete preliminary design of their rotorcraft, which the Army will then review and authorize the construction of two competing demonstrators to fly in 2017.
-While there is a potential for an early downselect, the four teams are focused on the 2017 flight demonstrations.
 Each of the four teams received $6.5 million from the Army for phase I of the program, although Bell is investing an undisclosed amount of its own money.
 On 21 October 2013, Bell unveiled the first full-scale mock-up of the V-280 Valor at Association of the United States Army 2013.